fastlane/ci/README.md

 - [docs/SystemArchitecture.md](docs/SystemArchitecture.md): Describes the overall design architecture of `fastlane.ci`, including the controllers, services, data sources, and data objects
 - [docs/ArtifactsAndBuilds.md](docs/ArtifactsAndBuilds.md): Describes how we store builds and their artifacts

-## We're hiring!

-Are you passionate about _fastlane_ already, and want to help us build `fastlane.ci`?
-We're looking for engineers to join our team, drop us a message with your CV to fastlane@google.com.

 ## System Requirements

 Requires Ruby 2.3.0 or higher. macOS and Xcode are required when building iOS projects.
 Refer to the [fastlane documentation](https://docs.fastlane.tools/getting-started/ios/setup/#installing-fastlane) for more information.